hydramod/hangman-project-3/README.md

 ## Function details

-- nltk.download('words')
+- nltk.download('wordnet')
 Downloads the words corpus from the Natural Language Toolkit (nltk) library.

-- english_words = words.words()
+- english_words = list(wordnet.words())
 Retrieves all words in the downloaded corpus and stores them in a variable.

+- title()
+This function is a simple helper function that prints the title of the game

 - select_difficulty_level()
-Function prompts the user to select a difficulty level and returns the maximum number of characters allowed for the word, based on the user's input.
+Function prompts the user to select a difficulty level and returns the maximum number of characters and hints allowed for the word, based on the user's input.

 - get_word(max_length)
 This function selects a random word depending on the max length set by the difficulty level from the English dictionary and returns it in uppercase.